South Carolina vs. UCLA Predictions & Picks - Women's NCAA Tournament Sweet 16

 South Carolina vs. UCLA Women's Basketball Predictions & Picks - NCAA Tournament Sweet 16

-Saturday's contest between the South Carolina Gamecocks (34-0) and the UCLA Bruins (27-9) at Bon Secours Wellness Arena should be a one-sided matchup, as our computer prediction projects a final score of 74-58 and heavily favors South Carolina to come out on top.
-Game time is at 2:00 PM ET on March 25.
+Saturday's game at Bon Secours Wellness Arena has the South Carolina Gamecocks (34-0) squaring off against the UCLA Bruins (27-9) at 2:00 PM ET (on March 25).
+Our computer prediction projects a lopsided 74-58 win as our model heavily favors South Carolina.

-Their last time out, the Gamecocks won on Sunday 76-45 over South Florida.

 South Carolina vs. UCLA Game Info